zoot101/snapraid-daily/README.md

 2. **snapraid sync**
 3. **snapraid scrub**

-See the snapraid documentation here:
+See the SnapRAID documentation here:

 * [https://www.snapraid.it](https://www.snapraid.it)